How to Prepare Tuwon Alabo (Cassava Swallow)

 STEP1: Sieve the cassava flour (Alabo).

-STEP 3: Once the water is boiled, remove from heat and stir in the sieved Alabo with a wooden stick to the already boiled water.
+STEP 3: Once the water is boiled, remove it from the heat and stir in the sieved alabo with a wooden spatula into the boiled water.
 Stir continuously until it gets thick and smooth.

 STEP 5: Stir again until it becomes smooth and lump-free.